Recently updated on November 30th, 2024 at 11:18 am

 She Gets Girl is one of the best sapphic books.
 It balances heartwarming romance with important topics such as alcoholism.

 It follows Alex and Molly.
 Alex is a headstrong flirt.
-She knows how to get the the girl.
+She knows how to get the girl.
 Keeping her on the other hand… not so much.

 Molly has everything in control.
 Except for her complete awkwardness with anyone other than her mum.
 She’s in love with the impossibly cool Cora Myers.
 But she just hasn’t talked to her yet.